caguthrie/ms-teams-dump/README.md

 # ms-teams-dump
-This repo has a script which allows you to get a dump of all emails for all users in a Microsoft Teams Team
+This repo has a script which allows you to get a csv dump of all emails for all users in a Microsoft Teams Team

 ## Instructions